Integration Point (company)

-Integration Point, Inc. is a privately owned software company headquartered in Charlotte, North Carolina, USA.
-The company specializes in the development, implementation and support of global trade management software to efficiently manage the import and export of goods around the world.
+Integration Point was an American software company headquartered in Charlotte, North Carolina.
+The company specialized in the development, implementation and support of global trade management software to efficiently manage the import and export of goods around the world.
+The company was acquired in 2018 by Thomson Reuters.

 This Software-as-a-Service (Saas) model was built utilizing cloud technology, which provides companies with a Global Trade Network that touches every transaction affecting trade compliance.